No obvious neck abnormalities in headache patients

 Limitation two: Twentysomethings and thirtysomethings

 Masharawi et al also studied just forty relatively young people, aged 20–40, averaging almost exactly 30.
-It’s not a major limitation, because they chose their subjects so carefully — these weren’t just any forty youngish people with headaches, but forty youngish people with exactly the kind of headache that could be explained by visible abnormalities of the spine.
+It’s not a major problem, because they chose their subjects so carefully — these weren’t just any forty younger people with headaches, but the ones with exactly the kind of headache that might be explained by wonky spinal bones.

-Given all the variables, your pain-free group will almost certainly be polluted with folks who have some neck abnormalities, and vice versa — and yet, on average, the ones with abnormalities are might still be somewhat more likely to have pain.
-You could easily still miss that signal in two hundred people in their forties.
+Given all the variables, your pain-free study subjects will almost certainly be polluted with a few neck abnormalities, and vice versa — and yet, on average, the ones with abnormalities might still be only a little more likely to have pain.
+You could easily miss such a weak signal in two hundred people in their forties.
 You might need to look at five hundred people in their fifties.

-We actually have low back pain data that tells a story just like this.
-Brinjikji et al studied a much larger number of older subjects — arguably the better approach — finding that pain correlates poorly with spinal structure, but also that it does correlate.
-It seems highly plausible that the neck works similarly.
+We actually have low back pain data that tells a story just like this: Brinjikji et al studied a much larger number of older subjects (arguably the better approach) and found that pain correlates poorly with spinal structure … but it does correlate.
+Correlations don’t have to be strong to matter.
+Neck pain probably works the same way: visible issues aren’t the whole story, but they are probably part of it!

 I am shocked — shocked, I say — that younger people with headaches have normal necks!